-How Often Do You Need to Lubricate Your Garage Door?
+How Often Should You Lubricate Your Garage Door?

 While garage door models can be different, with most types of doors you should apply a light touch-up of lubrication to moving parts every three to six months or about 2-3 times per year depending on the frequency of use.

 If you notice a grinding sound or if your garage door mechanism is not working smoothly, this may also be a sign your garage doors need lubrication.